Vah-G/https-certificate-verification/README.md

 - A dedicated security workstation VM was not used
 - Browser GUI tools were used for convenience and visualization

+## Additional Files

+- **openssl-notes.md** – detailed notes of the certificate retrieval process, including SHA-1 and SHA-256 fingerprint calculations and browser verification.

+- **fingerprint_check.py** – a simple Python script to compare SHA-1 and
+  SHA-256 fingerprints obtained via OpenSSL and the browser.
+  Returns a boolean result indicating whether the fingerprints match.

 ## What I Learned
 - How HTTPS trust is built using Root Certificate Authorities
 - How to retrieve and analyze X.509 certificates with OpenSSL